frank890417/ab-project-template/README.md

 gh repo create myrepo --template someuser/sometemplate
 ```

+## Dev
+Use Live Server Plugin for vscode to view index-dev.html

 ## Structure of a Generative Art Project

 This template is organized to help set up a generative art project with efficiency and organization.
 Here's how it's structured: